-These patients have problems speaking smoothly, most notably with sounds that are drawn out or repeated.
-Entire (monosyllabic) words may be repeated, or there may be pauses in the middle of words.
-Patients experience marked physical tension while speaking and may substitute easier words for those that are difficult to produce.
+These patients have problems speaking smoothly, most notably with sounds that are drawn out or repeated; there may be pauses in the middle of words.
+They experience marked tension while speaking, and will repeat entire words or substitute easier words for those that are difficult to produce.
 The result: anxiety about the act of speaking.

-The D's: • Demographics (beginning in early childhood) • Distress or disability (social, academic, or occupational) • Differential diagnosis (speech motor deficits; neurological conditions such as stroke; hearing deficits; other mental or medical disorders)
+The D's: • Duration (beginning in early childhood) • Distress or disability (social, academic, or occupational) • Differential diagnosis (speech motor deficits; neurological conditions such as stroke; other mental disorders)